-Since 31st December 2020 and the exit of the UK from the EU, there have been many changes in the way in which UK citizens are permitted to travel internationally.
+Since 31st December 2020 and the exit of the UK from the EU, there have been many changes in the way in which UK citizens are permitted to travel internationally, in this post we discover how to obtain an appointment in the Spanish embassy of London?

 Because of these changes, the number of UK requests to obtain residency in Spain and overseas has risen dramatically.